Vik1ang/SearchInFiles/README.md

 + **GUI** trying to use `tauri` to do the GUI.

 + **ZIP** Current not support for zip file.

++ For MS office file, some xlsx are not MS can not support

++ Refactor code

 ## Usage